LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

     },
 }
 ```
-Then, the application can add its own HTTP headers in the request.
-Concurrent downloads mentioned in the previous section can also be used with AWS by specifing **Range** header in the request.
+Then, the application can remove TRTH V2 headers and optionally add its own HTTP headers in the request.
+Concurrent downloads mentioned in the previous section can also be used with AWS by specifying **Range** header in the request.

-## Get and Run the Example
+## Go Get and Run the Example
 TickHistoryMarketDepthEx.go is implemented to demonstrate methods mentioned in this article.
-It uses ExtractRaw endpoint to send TickHistoryMarketDepthExtractionRequest to extract normallized legacy level 2 data of IBM.N from 1 Jul 2017 to 23 Aug 2017.
-All settings are harded code.
+It uses **ExtractRaw** endpoint to send **TickHistoryMarketDepthExtractionRequest** to extract normallized legacy level 2 data of IBM.N from 1 Jul 2017 to 23 Aug 2017.
+All settings are hard-coded.
 This example supports the following features:
 * Concurrent Downloads
 * Download a file from AWS
 * Request and response tracing